 Lessons from the ACM Risks Forum with Peter Neumann

-This webinar is a free-wheeling discussion of what we might have learned from almost 30 years of the ACM Risks Forum.
+This TechTalk is a free-wheeling discussion of what we might have learned from almost 30 years of the ACM Risks Forum.
 No talk-specific slides; after initial remarks from the speaker, the topics are influenced somewhat interactively by questions and comments by the audience, as interpreted by our moderator, Will Tracz.
-Many regular RISKS readers joined us for our live webinar.
+Many regular RISKS readers joined us for our live TechTalk.
 Various background information is available online, in case you have not been a long-time RISKS reader:

 - The ACM Risks Forum: http://www.risks.org (with a nice searchable reader interface (courtesy of Lindsay Marshall at Newcastle)